 It was nothing short of a whirlwind of red letters.
 This year I did exactly what I wanted.
 I went where I wanted.
 I got what I wanted.

-But this year was different.
+However, this past year was different.
+Good enough wasn’t the goal.
 This year, I knew what I wanted to whip up for myself.
-Last year, I went to the market.
+This past year, I went to the market.
 I sourced the exact ingredients I needed to make the meal I wanted to eat.
 And it was a buffet.
 And we’re not talking after church, Golden Corral buffet.
 We’re talking continental smorgasbord.
 It was everything and more (Charles Dickens reference).

 And that’s what’s got me so pumped up.
 Endorphins flowing.
 Dopamine surging.

-And I kept trying to figure out why this particular year differed from the rest.
-And, after days of mental back and forth, it all boils down to this: This year was the best for me because I chose it.
+I kept trying to figure out why this particular year differed from the rest.
+After days of mental back-and-forth, it all boils down to this: This year was the best for me because I chose it.
+I didn’t settle for it.

-Autonomy to make choices for yourself is really something.
+The autonomy to make choices for yourself is really something.
 And I’m not talking about the freedom to settle for the good enough out of the limited options.
-I’m talking about the ability to choose your own path is so exciting and refreshing.
+The ability to choose your own path is so exciting and refreshing.
 I wish I had taken the helm sooner.

-And maybe everyone has already got it figured out, and I’m late to the party.
-I always saw those platitudes about going after what you want and I was like…” yeah, yeah, I’m doing it,” without assessing if I was actually going after my dreams or just settling for good enough.
+And maybe everyone has already figured it out, and I’m late to the party.
+I always saw those platitudes about going after what you want, and I was like…” Yeah, yeah, I’m doing it,” without assessing whether I was actually going after my dreams or just settling for good enough.
 Now the “ah-ha” light has gone off.
-This is what those motivational; quotes have been talking about all along.
+This is what those motivational quotes have been talking about all along.

-If you haven’t already, take time for your own end of year reflections.
-You could reflect on if you are living the life you dreamed.
+If you haven’t already, take time for your own end-of-year reflections.
+You could reflect on whether you are living the life you dreamed of.
 Maybe your reflection doesn’t involve travel.
-Maybe your dreams aren’t travel based.
+Maybe your dreams aren’t travel-based.
 Really assess if you have lost sight of your dreams.
 And remember that they are still possible.
-IS your life getting you closer to your dreams?
+Is your life getting you closer to your dreams?
 Let me know what 2022 taught you in the comments.

 When you’re regularly jet-setting to exciting, new settings, focusing on the career that funds your lifestyle can be a low priority.
 Being a digital nomad means being able to concentrate and produce quality products from anywhere.
 When trying to stay productive and focused as a digital nomad, I can share what has helped me.